 What about the science?
 Not much research has been done so far, but there are a few small studies that suggest Reiki treatment improves heart rate variability and blood pressure, and reduces pain, anxiety, and depression.
 That said, there is a wealth of anecdotal evidence.
 Sally often receives feedback such as, it's so relaxing, it feels good, my pain is less, my nausea (from chemo) is better, my headache is gone, etc or she hears the deep sigh and sometimes snoring when people relax.

 How do I choose a practitioner?
 You may receive Reiki from a friend, family member, or professional practitioner.
 There is no licensing and no standard curriculum for practitioners.
 We all have different backgrounds and different skill sets.
 What is most important is to find someone you are comfortable with so you can relax and enjoy the session.
 My advice is to interview several practitioners, listen with your heart, and make your your decision based on how you feel.

 How often should I get Reiki?
-That depends on your goals and your budget, from an occasional time-out to a daily practice.
+That depends on your goals and your budget, from an occasional time-out to daily self-practice.
 The more Reiki you receive, the more you will benefit.
-If you are interested, take a Reiki I class so you can learn how to give yourself the gift of Reiki every day!
+If you are interested, take an introductory Reiki class so you can learn how to give yourself the gift of Reiki every day!